 You may withdraw from classes using Banner Self-Service prior to the start of the term.
-After that date, you should contact your academic adviser to be sure that all withdrawal procedures are followed.
+After that date, you should contact your academic coach to be sure that all withdrawal procedures are followed.

 Notifying the instructor or not going to class does not constitute formal withdrawal.
 Withdrawals may not be permitted for violations of academic integrity.
 View the tuition refund schedule for specific deadlines as well as the general withdrawal timeline below.

 You can complete your degree at the end of any one of our five terms.
 You may elect to participate in the University's May pre-commencement and commencement depending on the term in which the diploma is awarded.